Security scanner integration

 Not all vulnerabilities have CVEs, and a CVE can be identified multiple times.
 As a result, a CVE isn’t a stable identifier and you shouldn’t assume it as such when tracking vulnerabilities.

 The maximum number of identifiers for a vulnerability is set as 20.
 If a vulnerability has more than 20 identifiers, the system saves only the first 20 of them.
-The vulnerabilities in the Pipeline Security tab do not enforce this limit and all identifiers present in the report artifact are displayed.
+The vulnerabilities in the pipeline security tab do not enforce this limit and all identifiers present in the report artifact are displayed.

 Details

-field is an object that supports many different content elements that are displayed when viewing vulnerability information.
+The details field is an object that supports many different content elements that are displayed when viewing vulnerability information.
 An example of the various data elements can be seen in the security-reports repository.

 Location

-indicates where the vulnerability has been detected.
+The location indicates where the vulnerability has been detected.

 The format of the location depends on the type of scanning.

-Internally GitLab extracts some attributes of the location
+Internally GitLab extracts some attributes of the location to generate the location fingerprint,

 which is used to track vulnerabilities